Couple Plans to Fund Oxford College's Most Pressing Needs

 "My mother said, 'Well, you're not going to England,'" he remembers.
 Emory's birthplace east of Atlanta turned out to be the perfect place to start.

-Because Arrendale and his wife, Amanda, believe in supporting the institutions that are important to them, they have included Oxford in their estate plans.
-They also have made a five-year philanthropic commitment to name a collaboration room in Oxford's new science building.
+Because Chris and his wife, Amanda, believe in supporting the institutions that are important to them, they have included Oxford in their estate plans.
+They have recently named a collaboration room in Oxford's new science building, a room in the Oxford College Campus Life Center, and a room in the Emory University Student Center.

-"We like to give back to those places that have helped us along the way," Arrendale says.
+"We like to give back to those places that have helped us along the way," Chris says.

 Chris met Amanda, who has a master's degree in computer science from the Georgia Institute of Technology and works for a web teleconferencing company, during a former job at an email marketing and service provider in Atlanta.

-They maintain a close relationship with Oxford, volunteering for Emory Cares International Service Day in Newton County each year and attending events related to the Oxford College Alumni Board, which he serves as president.
+They maintain a close relationship with Oxford, volunteering for Emory Cares International Service Day in Newton County each year and attending events related to the Oxford College Alumni Board, on which he serves as past president.
+Chris currently serves on the Emory Alumni Board as the Oxford College liaison.

 The couple's estate gift is unrestricted, which means it will fund the most pressing needs at Oxford when the gift is realized.
-The Arrendales also hope to name a scholarship one day.
+The Arrendales are currently working on an endowment aimed at internships and hope to name a scholarship in the near future.